colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

 The design team was debating layout decisions: menu on the top or side?
 Fancy animations or subtle transitions?

-Jenn had a chunk of availability coming up and told the team to make their decisions.
+jenn had a chunk of availability coming up and told the team to make their decisions.
 We would finish this thing.
 We decided two months was enough time to commit to a drop-dead launch in mid-December.

 ## Setting goals